Inside: Get the best start loom knitting by learning from my mistakes. I answer 13 beginner loom knitter questions in this new video series.

 - Use only 100% wool.

-- Use only the yarn listed in the pattern.
+- You may only use the yarn listed in the pattern.

-- Use your favorite color so you’ll want to wear what you knit.
+- Always your favorite color so you’ll want to wear what you knit.

-I explain this more in the video, but you should use yarn that is appropriate for the loom gauge and the project.
-I use a huge variety of yarn weights, fibers and types but I always make sure it will knit properly on the gauge loom I’m using
+I explain this more in the video, but you should use yarn that is the appropriate size for the loom gauge and the project.
+I use a huge variety of yarn weights, fibers and types but I always make sure it will knit properly on the loom I’m using.
+For example, I wouldn’t use a Bulky weight yarn on a sock loom because the loom gauge is too small to knit that yarn properly and easily.

 13 – What is a swatch and do I really have to make one?